- What is the age of enrollment?

 - Develop critical, creative thinking and problem solving skills.
 French also provides the base for more than 50% of the modern English vocabulary, which improves performance on standardized tests.

-- Open the doors to food, art, music, literature, fashion and architecture.
+- Open the doors to gastronomy, art, music, literature, fashion and architecture.

-- Discover a new appreciation for other cultures in countries that speak French like: France, Canada, Belgium, Switzerland, Monaco and many African nations.
+- Discover a new appreciation for other cultures in countries that speak French like Canada, Belgium, Switzerland, Monaco and many African nations.

 - Use French to pursue studies in francophone countries.